leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

 ```output info
 {{#example_out Examples/DependentTypes/Finite.lean arrBoolBoolEq3}}
 ```
+This is because the `Finite` universe codes for Lean's _actual_ function type, not a special analogue created by the library.

-The implementation of `all` is also by recursion on the codes from `Finite`.
+The implementation of `enumerate` is also by recursion on the codes from `Finite`.
 ```lean
 {{#include ../../../examples/Examples/DependentTypes/Finite.lean:FiniteAll}}
 ```